Repetitions are not all alike: distinct mechanisms sustain repetition in language models: Discussion and Conclusions

 \section{Discussion and Conclusions}

-This work explores whether behaviorally identical patterns of repetition can arise from different underlying mechanisms within language models.
-We find that repetitions generated in response to natural language and to ICL prompts elicit signatures of distinct processes in terms of token probabilities, attention head activations, and sampling decoding strategies.
+This work investigates whether behaviorally similar patterns of repetition in language models arise from distinct underlying mechanisms, and how these mechanisms evolve during training to jointly produce repetitive behavior.
+We find that repetitions elicited by natural language and by in-context learning (ICL) prompts display distinct signatures across multiple levels: behavioral development, underlying circuitry involving attention heads and MLPs, attention allocation, and model confidence.

-In the \textbf{natural} setting, the model exhibits a peaked probability distribution from the early cycles, indicating high confidence in its token selection.
-This is accompanied by a diffused and early activation of attention heads across the network.
-These patterns of confidence and diffused activation may relate to the model’s resistance to top-p sampling, in which repetitive behavior will keep occurring, but the cycles themselves will change.
-We hypothesize that this robustness arises from contribution of multiple heads to reinforcing token choices.
-In this setting, the model would base its token selection based on broad contextual information, providing more variation to the sampled token sequences, even when the repetitive behavior remains.